How soon after birth can a newborn receive Osteopathic Treatment?

 Does the office bill insurance?

-Yes.
-Dr. Newlon accepts all private commercial insurance companies, as well as Medicare.
+Yes, Dr. Newlon's office will bill your insurance for you as a courtesy.
+All patient fees are due at the time of service.
+She accepts many private commercial insurance companies, as well as Medicare.
 She participates as a non-assigned physician.
-Private commercial insurance patients are asked to pay a nominal partial payment at all visits and your insurance is billed by a professional insurance biller who has 10 years experience billing on Osteopathic codes.
+Private commercial insurance patients are asked to pay a nominal partial payment at all visits, and your insurance is billed by a professional insurance biller who has 10 years experience billing on Osteopathic codes.
 The Medicare allowed fee is collected at the time of service and reimbursement is sent directly to you within 10 days to 3 weeks.

 Is there a sliding scale?

-Yes, when necessary.
-Generally this has to be approved by Dr. Newlon directly.
+Yes, when necessary, and as to be approved by Dr. Newlon directly.

 What if I have an emergency?